 - Cup warmer for up to six espresso cups

 - Accessories included: plastic tamper, single and double filter baskets, and 7 gram coffee scoop

-There are some things you should know before picking and purchasing a home espresso machine.
+There are some things you should know before picking and purchasing an espresso machine for home use.

 What home espresso machine should I buy?

-Some of the most popular home espresso machines to date include:
+Some of the most popular espresso machines for home use include: